exasol/script-languages/README.md

 * __MT_RETURN__: Used to send the result of the Single-Call function call
 * __MT_UNDEFINED_CALL__: Sent when a script does not implement a requested single-call function

-The following message types are defined in the `.proto` file but are only used to communicate with the deprecated eUDFs (which are not described here):
+There exist two *deprecated* message types which were used for eUDFs:
 _MT_PING_PONG_, _MT_TRY_AGAIN_